-DM's Note: This mighty chain once held Yag Dagotha, the great demon serpent that was a bane to the nearby shipping lanes.
+Judge's Note: This mighty chain once held Yag Dagotha, the great demon serpent that was a bane to the nearby shipping lanes.
 Millennia ago, it was chained to this island by the Atlanteans and the ancient Zhemri, and freed by the shaman of the Red City Koiper upon his death at the hands of Farida, Queen of the Red City.

-A DC 15 HISTORY check recalls vague, old stories of great serpents chained to rocks by the ancient cultures of Atlantis and Zhemri.
-The monsters are often referred to as Yag Dagotha.
+Individuals who hail from the Black Kingdoms or other areas in the southern continent will recall vague, old stories of great serpents chained to rocks by the ancient cultures of Atlantis and Zhemri.
+The monsters are often referred to as Yag Dagotha, the "sleeping serpents".

-O THE OLD DWELLINGS
+5 THE OLD DWELLINGS

 Against the sharp cliffs of the central island are primitive, mud buildings built up the side of scree slope.
 The structures are blackened with soot and old earth, and a few have dead vines that ominously envelop them.
-A DC 20 Intelligence (History) check identifies the abodes as those of ancient Zhemri, the ancestors of modern Zamora, and as old as the remnants of Atlantis.
+Anyone from the Black Kingdoms or other southern areas identifies the abodes as those of ancient Zhemri, the ancestors of modern Zamora, and as old as the remnants of Atlantis.